circleci/circleci-docs/jekyll/_cci2/persist-data.md

 2. Select **Plan Usage**.
 3. Select the **Network** or **Storage** tab depending on which you want to view.

-Within the network and storage tabs you will find a breakdown of your usage for the billing period.
+On the **Network** and **Storage** tabs, you will find a breakdown of your usage for the billing period.
 The usage is also broken down by storage object type: cache, artifact, and workspace.

 If you find you have more questions about your network and storage usage beyond what you can see on the CircleCI web app, please contact [support](https://support.circleci.com/hc/en-us/requests/new) by opening a ticket for **Accounts / Billing**.